You are here

 Keep in mind that our unique focus is on (a) producing less, while (b) distributing it fairly, in order to(c) produce a greener world for all.

-2. Most GST articles are 1500 to 2000 words, though we consider articles of up to 5000 words.
-To get an idea of preferred style, review several articles currently published on our web site: greensocialthought.org
+Most GST articles are 1500 to 2000 words, though we consider articles of up to 5000 words.
+To get an idea of preferred style, review other articles on our website, especially recent articles.

-3. Make sure your article is in WORD format.
+Make sure your article is well formatted and ready to be published in HTML.
 Since we encourage substantiating information, you should either use endnotes or embedded links if appropriate for what you are writing.
 The editorial board is 100% volunteers and does not have time to reformat articles.
 So make sure your submission is clean of extraneous formatting and characters before submitting it.